-- Identify how EHS performance contributes to operational improvements and to solid financial returns. - How are outstanding EHS performance and business excellence complementary and sustained, not competitive?
+- Identify how EHS performance contributes to operational improvements and to solid financial returns. - Describe how the close examination of EHS has led to a deeper understanding and improvements in efficiency, productivity, quality, profitability and other business metrics. - Explain how the organization measures business, improvements and gains while addressing public image. - How are outstanding EHS performance and business excellence complementary and sustained, not competitive?